armagankaratosun/hands-on-containers/docker-hands-on/step1/text.md

-# Creating a Dockerfile
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

 Using docker build users can create an automated build that executes several command-line instructions in succession

-## What you'll learn on this scenario

-* Understand the purpose and structure of a Dockerfile.
-* Learn how to write Dockerfile instructions to build a Container image.
-* Build a Container image and verify its creation.

 ## Dockerfile Commands Explained